actions-marketplace-validations/mudlabs_npm-worker/README.md

 # NPM Worker
-A Github Action to manage node packages on your Github Actions' repository via a configuration file.
+Manage node packages on your Github Actions' repository via a configuration file.

 ## Table of Contents
 - [Requirements](#requirements)